 My Top 7 Favorite Vegetables and Berries

 Some plants make an impact that others just can't seem to do.
 Perhaps because of the way they look, or because some varieties just taste a lot better than others.
-Here are my top 7 favorite vegetables and berries this year!
+Here are 7 of my favorite vegetables and berries to grow in the kitchen garden!

 Some of the vegetables in my kitchen garden seem to be extra popular.
 My top-notch greens that are not only delicious but beautiful too.
-Keep reading to learn more about my top 7 vegetables this year!
+Keep reading to learn more about 7 vegetables and berries I really enjoy growing.

 Purple Asparagus